harness/developer-hub/docs/platform/shared/subscription-cloud-credits.md

 - **Available Credits:** Current balance of active credits remaining to use.
 - **Month-to-date Credit Usage:** Credits consumed month-to-date.
 - **Next Expiry Date:** The next upcoming credit expiration date.
 - **Credit Overage:** Current amount of credit overage.
-As a courtesy, Harness notifies you when you are running low on build credits.
+As a courtesy, Harness notifies you when you are running low on cloud credits.
 For more information, go to [Credit allowance by plan tier](/docs/continuous-integration/get-started/ci-subscription-mgmt/#credit-allowance-by-plan-tier) and [Credit overages (overuse)](/docs/continuous-integration/get-started/ci-subscription-mgmt#credit-overages-overuse).

 #### Credits Breakdown